ipfs/specs/naming/README.md

 2. Get the peer id from the hash
 3. Get public key from the network / from the record if embedded
   - Note: Name should be the hash of a public key retrievable from IPFS.
-4. Get value from the chosen routing (according to the chosen resolver)
+4. Get value from the routing (if offline only use the local datastore)
 5. Unmarshal data
 6. Validate record
   - Use the public key to verify the record signature